MGA Entertainment: Bratz

 Introduced in 2001, Bratz is MGA's most successful product line, with various spin-offs from the original teenage dolls, including miniature versions (Lil' Bratz), kid versions (Bratz Kidz), baby dolls (Bratz Babyz), pets (Bratz Petz), tiny baby dolls with pets (Lil' Angelz), TV series (of the same name), live-action feature film (Bratz: The Movie) and direct-to-video film (Bratz Girlz Really Rock) and numerous DVDs and soundtracks.
 Because of the lawsuit brought by Mattel against MGA in 2008, the Bratz Kidz and Bratz Lil' Angelz were renamed "4*Ever Kidz" and "4*Ever Lil' Angelz", respectively, before their eventual discontinuation in 2009.
 They returned in 2010 for their 10th anniversary with brand new bodies and makeup, which resembled the makeup of the prototypes for the original dolls.
 In 2013, they were given a new, taller body and a brand new logo.
 They took a hiatus a year later to rebuild the brand to try and match their original success.
 They returned, once again, in 2015 with completely new branding, head and body molds, and the return of the original logo.
 They were met with low sales and dissatisfaction from children and fans alike, and were discontinued again in 2016.
 They returned in 2018 with a collector line designed by Hayden Williams, and relaunched the original 2001 dolls for their 20th anniversary in 2021.
-The line has since released reproductions of original lines.
+The line has since released reproductions of original lines, new doll assortments and promotional media such as TikTok videos.